top of page

 What Are the 10 Pillars of Empowered Parenting?

 The 10 Pillars of Empowered Parenting are an evidence-based parenting framework that helps parents of adolescents and young adults lead with clarity, emotional safety, and connection, especially during periods of mental health challenges, substance use, or family stress.
+This framework is commonly used in parent coaching to support families when traditional discipline or communication tools no longer work.

 Why Traditional Parenting Tools Stop Working During Adolescence and Young Adulthood